pixelomer/Shijima-Featured/README.md

 ### What is this?

-This repository hosts list of shimeji that will appear when a user checks the Featured tab in [Shijima-iOS](https://havoc.app/package/shijima).
-This data is hosted on GitHub to automate updates and to make it easier for the community to contribute their own shimeji.
+This repository hosts the list of shimeji that will appear when a user checks the Featured tab in [Shijima-iOS](https://havoc.app/package/shijima).
+This data is hosted on GitHub to automate updates and to make it easier for community members to contribute their own shimeji.

 ### I want to add my own shimeji to this list.
 How do I do it?